-4.1 Degrading failures
+4.1 Degrading Failures

 If a degrading failure is detected the transponder continues to operate.
 But its performance may be reduced.
 Once detected a warning message is displayed.

 This message can be confirmed by pressing the rotary knob.

-The normal operation display will be shown again with the failure indication.
+The normal operation display will be shown again but with a corresponding failure indication.